kannagisinha/practical-machine-learning/README.md

 # practical-machine-learning

-This is the peer proect of the course Practical Machine Learning of Coursera
+This is the peer project of the course Practical Machine Learning of Coursera